aardappel/lobster/docs/source/language_reference.md

     def f(): return 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This definition of `f` for `A` is entirely equivalent to the one above.
+This definition of `f` for `A` is entirely equivalent to the one above, except
+the name of the first argument is now `this` instead of `a` above.

 Only the first argument to a function is used to resolve which overload to call,
 either statically or dynamically.
 Lobster used to have the ability to dispatch on